torvalds/linux/Documentation/userspace-api/media/mediactl/media-controller-model.rst

 -  An **interface link** is a point-to-point bidirectional control connection between a Linux Kernel interface and an entity.

-- An **ancillary link** is a point-to-point connection denoting that two entities form a single logical unit.
+- An **ancillary link** is a point-to-point connection deanalting that two entities form a single logical unit.
 For example this could represent the fact that a particular camera sensor and lens controller form a single physical module, meaning this lens controller drives the lens for this